 Stand Scale/Low Effort/Fine Output – Observing existing vegetation to indicate site suitability

 Probably the most used and reliable way to identify environmental gradients and target plant communities is by observing vegetation that is already present onsite.
 If the site has multiple tree species already present, then you can rely on the presence of the non-ash tree species to guide management and potentially lead you to enhancing with species non currently present but tolerant of suitable conditions.
 For example, if there is a stand dominated by ash, but oak is also present I might consider also planting species like WV Ponderosa pine and Scouler Willow.
 However sometimes tree indicators aren’t present or don’t provide enough detail.
 If oak were present but the understory was dominated by slough sedge (Carex obnupta) or reed canary grass (Phalaris arundinacea) one could assume this stand might not support much non-ash diversity besides maybe oak and some of the willow species.
-If species like Carex pachstachya and Juncus patens were present one might plant alder, WV Ponderosa pine, Scouler willow, aspen etc. etc. If Rubus ursinus and oceanspray were present one might assume they could plant big leaf maple and douglas fir.
+If species like Carex pachstachya and Juncus patens were present one might plant alder, WV Ponderosa pine, Scouler willow, aspen etc. etc. If Rubus ursinus and oceanspray were present one might assume they could plant big leaf maple and Douglas fir.
 If it were possible to correlate common indicator tree and non-tree species that occur within Oregon ash’s wide range then it would assist land managers in making decision about replacement species.

 Again, this might be possible by drawing from Prive 2016.
 I don’t fully grasp the methods for surveying plant communities in the 3rd chapter, but it seems there is the possibility to draw guidance from the data to identify vegetative indicators.
 I think the higher the CTWI score the more it associates with oak/ more mesic conditions (p60).
 On page 59 it seems as though his work focused on classifying plant communities along a stand structural and/or successional gradient but it might also be possible to pull from the raw data how species correlated to site characteristics notably using soil to identify soil moisture regimes.
 Again, one potential weakness if relying only on Prive’s data would be that his sampling focused on ash dominated stands, and won’t address some of the more mesic, ash dominated and prevalent sites.
 Prive does provide several examples of associated species that help delineate wet from dry, notably two exotics reed canary grass = ash but likely no oak, Rubus sp = ash and oak.